 1. Negotiate a Lower Interest Rate

 Negotiating a lower interest rate is as simple as calling up the credit card company and asking.
 To make the most of your time, you need to do a little research to know how much of a break to ask for.
 Do some research on the types of credit card offers available to people with similar credit.
-(You can see where your credit currently stands by viewing two of your credit scores, updated each month, for free, on Credit.com.)
+(You can see where your credit currently stands by viewing two of your credit scores, updated every 14 days, for free, on Credit.com.)
 That will give you a good sense of how much to ask for and whether to accept what they offer or push for more.

 Starting with your oldest credit card, leverage that loyalty and ask them if they can lower your interest rate.
 It’s important you tell the card company that you’ve been a member for X years, you’ve been a loyal customer, and that you’d like a lower interest rate – those are the three boxes to check.